ESL Questions About Purim (Jewish Countries)

 These roleplay activities provide opportunities for ESL students to practice English in a fun and immersive way while learning about Purim and Jewish countries.

-See also ESL Questions About The Great Wall Marathon (China)
+See also ESL Questions About Sundance Film Festival (United States)